slakbal/gotowebinar/README.md

 ### deleteRegistrant

-Delete a specific registrant by webinarKey and registrantKey
+Delete a specific registrant by webinarKey and registrantKey, method returns `true` or `false`

 ```php
 GotoWebinar::deleteRegistrant($webinarKey, $registrantKey);